Scalefast/insomnia-plugin-scalefast-sync/README.md

 # Gitlab Sync plugin for Insomnia API Client

 This plugin for Insomnia aims to ease syncing your workspaces, directories or even single requests to your Git repositories.
-Right now GitLab is supported only but GitHub and others will be supported soon.
+Right now GitLab is supported.
+This plugin is based on [Insomnia Universal Git](https://insomnia.rest/plugins/insomnia-plugin-universal-git) and modified to adapt to Scalefast needs, so if you are not a Scalefast developer probably it doesn't make sense that you use this plugin, and I recommend you to install and use the aforementioned plugin.

 ## Installation

-As this is a Scalefast private plugin you can't install it using the [Insomnia Plugin Hub](https://insomnia.rest/plugins) and you need to install it manually.
+Just install it via the [Insomnia Plugin Hub](https://insomnia.rest/plugins) or using the Insomnia plugin interface and using insomnia-plugin-scalefast-sync as npm package to install.

 ## How to use this plugin